 A lack of child care options is a workforce limitation in many western communities, and particularly in rural communities.
 Accessible child care is necessary for positive health, development, and educational outcomes for children and to allow families to participate in the labor force and pursue the economic and educational opportunities that help them achieve a more secure future.
-Western Governors are working to identify and implement solutions in their states and territories and encourage the Subcommittee to allocate funding for these services.
+Western Governors are working to identify and implement solutions in their states and territories and encourage the Subcommittee to allocate adequate funding for these services.

 Despite Western Governors' commitment to addressing the shortage of qualified health care workforce and access needs in our states and territories, significant challenges remain.
-Governors urge the Subcommittee to adequately fund health care workforce programs to provide primary care, behavioral and oral health, and other in-demand specialties across urban, suburban, and rural communities.
+Governors urge the Subcommittee to adequately fund health care workforce programs to provide primary care, behavioral and oral health, and other in-demand specialties across urban, suburban, and rural communities and to increase funding for programs that incentivize health care workers to practice in high-need areas.
 Wherever possible, the Subcommittee should maximize flexibility granted to states and territories.
-Understanding that significant disparities remain in access and treatment for many populations, the Governors also support efforts to increase diversity and representation to improve health outcomes for all.
+Understanding that significant disparities remain in access and treatment for many populations, the Governors also support efforts to increase workforce representation to improve health outcomes for all.
 Western Governors encourage the Subcommittee to invest in new types of personnel, such as community health workers or promotores, and innovation within the behavioral health care workforce to address gaps in the continuum of care professionals.
-The Health Resources and Services Administration's (HRSA) Bureau of Health Workforce is especially critical to these efforts.
+The Health Resources and Services Administration's Bureau of Health Workforce is especially critical to these efforts.